From 1st January 2021 the rules has changed for EU citizens visiting, working or studying in the UK.!

 Travelling with kids.

-Most tube lines open at about 5 am and close at 1 am on Monday-Thursday.
+Most tube lines open at about 5 am and close at 1 am on Monday-Saturday.
 Sunday services run around 7 am to midnight.

 Maps and Timetables